p44v9n/new-blog/posts/guitar-meditation.md

 Another thing I’ve tried to do more of this year is meditate.
 At the start of the year I was using Headspace pretty religiously, but I now just sit with a timer app for seven minutes each day.

-(I’m also exercising more regularly and voice journaling (‘[Sounding Off](https://medium.com/sound-off/meditation-for-people-who-cant-sit-still-4cb59c8e7ab3)’) each day, both with the aim of investing in my wellbeing and ‘being more mindful.’)
+(I’m also exercising more regularly and [Sounding Off](https://medium.com/sound-off/meditation-for-people-who-cant-sit-still-4cb59c8e7ab3) each day, both with the aim of investing in my wellbeing and ‘being more mindful.’)

 If you’ve done any meditation at all, you already know that the goal isn’t to actively clear all the thoughts from your mind and _think about nothing._ Instead, it’s just about sitting and watching thoughts go by.
 That’s why breath control is so important — it gives you something to focus on, instead of getting caught up in a thought and following it down its rabbit hole.